Approximate solutions to a nonlinear functional differential equation: Perturbation analysis of the nonlinear equation

-Because our focus is on solutions in class (A), define $v(t)=u(t)-1$.
+Because our focus is on solutions in class (A), we {consider} $v(t)=u(t)-1$ {with $v = O(e^{-t})$}.
 Substituting into~(\ref{eq:nonlinear}) gives \be v^{\prime}(t) + v(t) = 2 v(\alpha t) + v^2(\alpha t), \quad v(0) = 0. \ee With the intuition (and support from numerical experimentation) that the characteristic values from the previous section act as bifurcation points in the nonlinear equations~(\ref{eq:nonlinear}) and (\ref{eq:v}), we seek solutions in the neighbourhood of these points by considering $\alpha = \alpha_n+\epsilon$, $|\epsilon| \ll 1$.
-Further, assuming small perturbations about the trivial solution $v(t) = 0$, we try the regular expansion $v(t) = \epsilon v_0(t) + \epsilon^2 v_1(t) + \cdots$.
+Further, assuming small perturbations about the trivial solution $v(t) = 0$, we try the {formal} regular expansion $v(t) = \epsilon v_0(t) + \epsilon^2 v_1(t) + \cdots$, {where the $v_k(t)$ are assumed to be bounded on $t > 0$}.
 This gives, to leading order, \be v_0^{\prime}(t) + v_0(t) = 2 v_0(\alpha_n t), \quad v_0(0) = 0, \ee which is the linear equation discussed in section~\ref{sec:linear}.\footnote{In an effort to avoid overencumbering notation, we omit burdening $v_0$ with an additional subscript, $n$.
 However, it should be understood here, and throughout, that each $v_0$ corresponds to a particular $\alpha = \alpha_n$.
 This value of $n$ should be clear from context.} By Lemma~1, the explicit solution to this equation is given by $v_0 = CE(t;\alpha_n)$, where $E(t;\alpha_n)$ is defined in~(\ref{eq:series}).
 The constant $C$ remains to be determined, however, and this can be done by matching solutions of the linear and nonlinear problems.